5.10.10

 4.10.2010

-She’s a believer in the paranormal, she was quite open about the fact she’d had an facelift and entertained us when she went into the Celebrity Jungle.
+She’s a believer in the paranormal, she was quite open about the fact she’d had an facelift and entertained us when she went into the celebrity jungle.
 There are lots of good stories to come, I can feel it!
-Welcome to the afternoon show, it’s Toyah Willcox!
+Welcome to the afternoon show - it’s Toyah Willcox!
 Hello!

 TOYAH:

-Hello Lorna, how are you doing?
+(On the phone) Hello Lorna, how are you doing?

 LORNA: I don’t know how I’m going to squeeze it all in but I’m going to try my best (Toyah chuckles)!
 What came first?
 The love of acting or the love of singing?